 Finally I couldn’t take it anymore and switched to a baking soda and water mixture, followed by an apple cider vinegar and water mixture that I saw on Mind Body Green.
 The instructions can be found here.

 I followed the directions exactly as they appeared on the link I posted, down to the time spent prior to rinsing.

-I use a squeeze bottle in order to distribute it evenly though my hair, and am taking care to really scrub it into the roots as well.
+I used a squeeze bottle in order to distribute it evenly though my hair, and took care to really scrub it into the roots as well.